-right to organize and collective bargaining; proper labour inspection; decent housing and medical care.
-6.2 ILO Convention No 11 Rights of Association (Agriculture) 1921 Art 1 All those who work in the agricultural sector to be accorded the same rights of association and combination as to industrial workers 6 ILO Convention on Plantation (1958) (No. 110) Art 1,2,5,7,8, 11,12-15 This convention relates to rights of workers and their families (including migrant workers) who have been recruited to work on plantations.
-Working Time for Workers 6.2 ILO Convention No 101 Holidays with Pay (Agriculture) 1952 Art 1,3,5,7-9 Workers employed in agricultural undertakings and related occupations shall be granted an annual holiday with pay after a period of continuous service with the same employer.
+Referenced in following P&C International Standards Theme Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection Protection of Plantation Workers 6.1 ILO Convention No. 97 on Migration for Employment (1949) Art 5-91 Protection of members of families of recruited workers' rights during recruitment and transport; fair employment contracts; abolition of penal sanctions; fair wages and conditions of work; no coercion or obligation to use company stores; adequate accommodation and conditions; maternity protection; compensation for injuries and accidents; freedom of association; right to organise and collective bargaining; proper labour inspection; decent housing and medical care.
+6.2 ILO Convention No.11 on Rights of Association (Agriculture) (1921) Art 1 All those who work in the agricultural sector to be accorded the same rights of association and combination as to industrial workers.
+6 ILO Plantations Convention No. 110 (1958) Art 1,2,5,7,8, 11,12-15 This convention relates to the rights of workers and their families (including migrant workers) who have been recruited to work on plantations.

+Referenced Internat ional Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection Working Time for Workers 6.2 ILO Convention No. 101 Holidays with Pay (Agriculture) (1952) Art 1,3,5,7-9 Workers employed in agricultural undertakings and related occupations shall be granted an annual holiday with pay after a period of continuous service with the same employer.
+6.2 ILO Forty-Hour Week Convention No. 47 (1935) Art 1 Requires that members adopt a 40-hour week in a manner that the standard of living is not reduced as a consequence.

-6.2 ILO Convention No 47 Forty Hour Week Art 1 Requires that member adopt a 40-hour week in a manner that the standard of living is not reduced as a consequence.
-Protection of Women's Rights to Work 6.1 Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) (1979) Art 11 Right to free choice of profession and employment, the right to promotion, job security and all benefits and conditions of service and the right to receive vocational training and retraining, including apprenticeships, advanced vocational training and recurrent training; Right to equal remuneration, including benefits, and to equal treatment in respect of work of equal value, as well as equality of treatment in the evaluation of the quality of work.
-6.1 Maternity Protection Convention 2000 (No. 183) Art 9 Prohibition from requiring a test for pregnancyoracertificate of suchatest when a woman is applying for employment, except where required by national laws or regulations in respect of work.
-6.5 6.7 Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) Art 11 (f) The right to protection of health and to safety in working conditions, including the safeguarding of the function of reproduction.
+Referenced International Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection Protection of Women's Rights to Work 6.1 Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) (1979) Art 11 Right to free choice of profession and employment, the right to promotion, job security and all benefits and conditions of service and the right to receive vocational training and retraining, including apprenticeships, advanced vocational training and recurrent training; Right to equal remuneration, including benefits, and to equal treatment in respect of work of equal value, as well as equality of treatment in the evaluation of the quality of work.
+6.1 Maternity Protection Convention 2000 (No. 183) Art 9 Prohibition from requiring a test for pregnancy or a certificate of such test when a woman is applying for employment, except where required by national laws or regulations in respect of work.
+6.5 6.7 Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) (1979) Art 11 (f) The right to protection of health and to safety in working conditions, including the safeguarding of the function of reproduction.